auroraGPT-ANL/MCQ-and-SFT-code/README.md

 #### Set up your *config.yml* file

-We have already seen *config.yml* above with respect to default direcotires.
+We have already seen *config.yml* above with respect to default directories.
-While all of the scripts below can be invoked with models specified in the command line, 4ou can also set up your workflow by specifying Model A and Model B in *config.yml*.
+While all of the scripts below can be invoked with models specified in the command line, you can also set up your workflow by specifying Model A and Model B in *config.yml*, eliminating the need to specify models on the command line.

 ---